electron/electron/docs/api/session.md

 #### `ses.preconnect(options)`

 * `options` Object
-  * `url` String - url for preconnect
+  * `url` String - URL for preconnect.
+Only the origin is relevant for opening the socket.
   * `numSockets` Number (optional) - number of sockets to preconnect.
-Defaults to 1
+Must be between 1 and 6.
+Defaults to 1.

-Preconnects number of sockets to url origin
+Preconnects the given number of sockets to an origin.

 #### `ses.disableNetworkEmulation()`